linimary/Vinyl_Collection/README.md

 - Delete Vinyl Records: Remove vinyl records from your collection that you no longer want to keep track of.

-- Browse Vinyl Collection: Browse through your vinyl collection and filter records based on genre, size, and condition etc.
+- Browse Vinyl Collection: Browse through your vinyl collection and filter records based on genre, size, condition etc.

 - Add New Genres and Sizes: You can add new genres and sizes to the application to categorize your vinyl records effectively.